ReactAalborgMeetup/2017-11-14-react-unit-test-demo/README.md

+## Intro to Unit-ish testing in React
+This project is meant as a little introduction to unit testing of your React code.
+There are several branches, that each introduce their own element.

+Start the Jest tests as `yarn test` (after your typical `yarn install`).

+After _stage2-mocha_ most tests should run in both create-react-app standard Jest, but also with the command `mocha` or `./node_modules/.bin/mocha` depending on how you've setup your bash.

+- _master_ Original create-react-app, including simple smoke test
+- _stage1-enzyme_ Introducing enzyme, and attribute testing
+- _stage2-mocha_ Mocha and jest are mostly the same thing.
+Look in the test/ folder
+- _stage3-shallow_ Shallow render testing with enzyme
+- _stage4-click_ Testing if your click handler works (interactivity test)
+- _stage5-snapshot_ Jest snapshot testing.
+Setup is only done for jest, but can also work in mocha

+### Where to go from here
+There is a little challenge in stage4, where I've added a failing test that uses sinon.
+You may also want to add some Redux action and reducer tests, but that's easy.
+They're just functions that receive something and return something, about which you can express `expect()`tations.

+Also look at the files `src/setupTests.js` (not on master), where the jest configuration lives.
+And the files in `test/`, where we configure mocha.
+That's where you can do the real magic that makes tests both easy and fun.

+## create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>